What affects cost planning for moves in Leeds

 Example 1: Small flat, easy kerbside

 Ground-floor studio with the van parked outside the door.
-Short carry and clear internal route reduce handling cycles, keeping hours lower and cost contained.
+Short carry and a clear internal route keep handling straightforward, so the total stays relatively low.

 Example 2: Small flat with permit parking